 Super-automatic machines are for those that place a premium on convenience and just want an easy, no fuss way to make espresso at home.
-With their single button functionality adding one of these machines to your morning routine takes zero extra brain power.
+With their single button functionality, adding one of these machines to your morning routine takes zero extra brain power.
 Also, if you have guests you can generally teach them to use the machine in under a minute.
 The sacrifice you make here is taste.
-We found that while super-automatic machines can brew some pretty good espresso, they often tended to water it down a bit and couldn't match the rich, full bodied shots we were able pull from semi-automatic models.
-Bottom line: these machines are quick, easy, and even tasty, but they're not going to match the quality of your favorite Starbucks order.
+We found that while super-automatic machines can brew some pretty good espresso, they often tended to water it down a bit and couldn't match the rich, full-bodied shots we were able to pull from semi-automatic models.
+Bottom line: these machines are quick, easy, and even tasty, but they're not going to match the quality of your favorite coffee shop order.

 Step 2: To Pod or Not to Pod, is Nespresso Right For You?

 Nespresso machines fall within the super-automatic genre and utilize a single serving capsule system, similar to the Keurig coffee makers that have become common in many offices and the waiting rooms of overpriced dentists.
 These capsules, often referred to as pods, nearly eliminate cleanup and make it easy to quickly switch between types of coffee.
 Their biggest obvious downside is cost.
 Making a shot with one of these capsules can be as much as double the cost of making a shot from freshly ground beans.